vintagedaddyo/MyBB_Plugin-SimPal_Donate/Documentation/readme.txt

-You can insert the following into your portal and or index or both templates to suite your needs
+It inserts it by default now but you can move the following around in your portal and or index or both templates to suite your needs

 {$simpaldonate}